jeremymui/csm-jokebot/README.md

 > Thereâ€™s too many cheetahs! (punchline)

-The end result should be a Python program that we can run that keeps telling us these jokes until we tell it to quit, or it runs out of jokes.

 ## Usage
 - To read jokes from the CSV file `jokes.csv`, run `python jokebot.py jokes.csv`